MirrorNetworking/Mirror/doc/Articles/Components/NetworkManagerHUD.md

 ### Client

-To connect to a host on the internet use the text field to the right of the Client button to specify the address of the host.
+To connect to a host or standalone server on the internet use the text field to specify the address of the host.
 The default host address is “localhost”, which means the client looks on its own computer for the game host.
 In addition to *localhost*, you can specify an IPv4 address, and IPv6 address, or a fully-qualified domain name (FQDN), e.g. *game.example.com*, and the transport with resolve the name using DNS.
 Click Client to attempt to connect to the host address you have specified.

 Use the default “localhost” in this field if you are running multiple instances of your game on one computer, to test multiplayer interactivity.
 To do this, you can create a standalone build of your game, and then launch it multiple times on your computer.
 This is a common way to quickly test that your networked game interactions are functioning as you expect, without you needing to deploy your game to multiple computers or devices.